cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 **Update Notes:**
 - Added support for ?SDL download of the Schema (?SDL)
-- Added support for Functioning Playground (when configured correctly iin the AzureFunction HttpTrigger route binding & new path option).
+- Added support for Functioning GraphQL IDE *(Banana Cake Pop)* (when configured correctly iin the AzureFunction HttpTrigger route binding & new path option).
 - Reduced the number of awaits used in the Middleware proxy for performance.
 - Maintained compatibility with v11.0.4.